Helpful Information for your Stockholm Visit

 Your payment and registration must be received on or before June 15th, 2019.

 The first 5 to register and pay will receive a special gift!

 Cancellation policy: The Registration fee is non-refundable.
-No charge for events if cancelled before June 15th, 25% if cancelled between June 15th to July 15th; 50% charge for events if cancelled between July 16th to August 15th.
+No charge for events if cancelled before June 15th, 25% if cancelled from June 15th through July 15th; 50% charge for events if cancelled from July 16th through August 15th.

-NO REFUNDS FROM AUGUST 16th, 2019.
+NO REFUNDS ON OR AFTER AUGUST 16th, 2019.
 Refunds will be paid in SEK minus handling costs of money transfer.
 Travel insurance is highly recommended.

 Scroll down this page for answers to questions commonly asked by visitors.

 For further questions, please contact: firstname.lastname@example.org or email@example.com